 These days, the produce we buy at the grocery store is often grown hundreds of miles away, laden with pesticides, herbicides, and various other chemicals.
 Consumers are usually unaware of how these foods are grown and what contaminants they contain.
 Even when natural foods are found, they are often expensive and still grown in a place far away.
-If you are seeking an enlightened alternative to buying such foods, CSA might be right for you.
+If you are seeking an alternative to buying such foods, CSA might be right for you.

 What We’re Offering:

 As a member of Juniper Hill Farm’s CSA, you will be making an early investment in our farm, giving us the means to get the season off to a healthy start.
-In return, you will receive a twenty week smorgasbord of naturally grown produce, cultivated right here in your own community.
+In return, you will receive a twenty week smorgasbord of organically grown produce, cultivated right here in your own community.
 From June to October you will be able to fill your basket (or two) with a seasonal variety of fresh vegetables.
 As a CSA member, you will share in the peaks and valleys of any agricultural endeavor, but our crop diversity will keep your basket brimming.

 mid-June through mid-October